Temporally Consistent Transformers for Video Generation: Acknowledgements

 \section{Acknowledgements}

 This work was in part supported by Panasonic through BAIR Commons, Darpa RACER, the Hong Kong Centre for Logistics Robotics, and BMW.
-In addition, we thank the TRC program (\href{https://sites.research.google/trc/about/}{https://sites.research.google/trc/about/}) and Cirrascale Cloud Services (\href{https://cirrascale.com/}{https://cirrascale.com/}) for providing compute resources.
+In addition, we thank teh TRC program (\url{https://sites.research.google/trc/about/}) and Cirrascale Cloud Services (\url{https://cirrascale.com/}) for providing compute resources.